zer2/fantasy-basketball-optimizer/about/turnovers.md

 Unfortunately, I had to ignore the concept of correlations between categories in the paper for technical reasons (it makes the math impossible, in a sense).
 So my argument here is not enormously rigorous, and not built into the logic of H-scoring.
 Still, I realize that understanding how to treat turnovers is an important part of drafting strategy, and my default may be controversial.
 So I will lay out a heuristic justification here, going through the main arguments that are made against turnovers, then testing the hypothesis that punting turnovers is uniquely beneficial

-## 1. The first argument: Turnovers are volatile
+## 1. The first argument: turnovers are volatile

 One argument is that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in.

-It is true that turnovers are relatively volatile.
-However, this is not unique, and turnovers are not the most volatile category: steals are by a large margin.
+It is true that turnovers are relatively volatile from week to week.
+However, this is not unique; all categories have some level of week to week volatility.
+Turnovers are not even most volatile category- steals are by a large margin.

 To deal with this, all category scores should be adjusted by the week-to-week variance, which is the idea of G-scores.
-This does end up slightly down-weighting turnovers, though not to an extreme degree
+There is no reason to treat turnover volatility different from the volatility of other categories

-## 2. The second argument: Players need to play
+## 2. The second argument: players need to play

 Another possible argument for downweighting turnovers, specifically for Most Categories, is that if you are going to win most categories your players will have to play a lot and therefore you will probably lose turnovers anyway, so it does not make sense to invest in them.
 This argument does make some sense, and can be analyzed mathematically.